 Imagine inhaling the metallic scent of blood, even as the dirt and sand rose in plumes from the ground, and the sounds of dying men was all you heard.

-These were much like Colonel William Travis’ last moments, who was one of the Alamo’s key defenders, and who is said to have been shot and killed right where the front lobby desk of the Hotel Indigo at the Alamo sits today.
+These were much like Colonel William Travis’ last moments, who was one of the Alamo’s key defenders, and who is said to have been shot and killed right where the front lobby desk of the Hotel Gibbs at the Alamo sits today.

 And as for the hotel’s employees, they swear to hear the wailing ghosts of these fallen soldiers all over the property.